 In addition, the faculty must discuss the research progress timeline and the anticipated degree completion date.
 The approval for additional work elsewhere on campus will be granted only where such an appointment would not interfere with the student's progress toward the degree and is permitted in writing by the research adviser and academic unit head of the student, in consultation with the Student Employment Office.
 The permission will normally be granted for no more than one year and is renewable based on the conditions listed previously.
 The doctoral student recommended for the second appointment in a given semester must have already passed the qualifying examination.

 4.2.3 Appointment Processing

 - All research/teaching assistants must be registered at Illinois Institute of Technology while holding an assistantship appointment.

-- Teaching assistants (TA) are required to take the TA seminar offered by the Department of Humanities once during the course of their first appointment.
+- Teaching assistants (TA) are required to complete a seminar, offered by the Office of Teaching and Learning, once during the course of their first appointment.

 - Research/teaching appointments are to be issued for a maximum of twelve months by Illinois Institute of Technology and may be renewed subject to the availability of funds and satisfactory performance by the research/teaching assistant.